ArduPilot/ardupilot_wiki/dev/source/docs/ros.rst

 - Please add ROS tool to your shell as stated in ROS wiki.
 - Please don't use root as the default user.

-- To make the connection between ROS and ardupilot, we will use `MAVROS <http://wiki.ros.org/mavros>`__.
+- To make the connection between ROS and ArduPilot, we will use `MAVROS <http://wiki.ros.org/mavros>`__.
 Install it should be as simple as

 .. code-block:: bash